molevolworkshop/molevolworkshop.github.io/faculty/knowles/knowles.md

 No demos in class, but if your are interested in spatial coalescent simulations and iDDC modeling check out: https://becheler.github.io/quetzal-CRUMBS/index.html and https://becheler.github.io/who-am-i/

-This includes a test for the robustness of the MSC
+This software package includes a test for the robustness of the MSC.

-software for incorporating a speciation process into species delimitation, check out DELINEATE https://github.com/jeetsukumaran/delineate
+If you are interested in software for incorporating a speciation process into species delimitation, check out DELINEATE https://github.com/jeetsukumaran/delineate

 ### Lecture in Brief